UI/UX Design for AR Urban Wildlife App

 2019 Alberta EcoTrust Environmental Gathering: Photo credit Ben Kunz.

-More user testing.
+Start user testing/validating early.
 This project would have benefited from initial user tests, such as paper prototypes or low-fidelity wireframe prototypes, to gather user feedback earlier in the process and better identify user needs early in the process.